hucindy/sf-survey-2019/README.md

 ![](sf19_files/figure-markdown_github/unnamed-chunk-21-1.png)

-We find:
-\* Both quality of water services and reliability of sewer services received over 75% of good/excellent ratings.
+-   Both quality of water services and reliability of sewer services received over 75% of good/excellent ratings.
-\* Cleanliness of streets and sidewalks received the largest amount of 1's.
+-   Cleanliness of streets and sidewalks received the largest amount of 1's.

 #### Which areas have the dirtiest streets and sidewalks?